robguevarra/gh-website/ProjectDocs/Build_Notes/active/admin-dashboard-analytics_phase-4-1_facebook-ads-integration.md

     - **Custom Data Parameters (`custom_data` object):**
         - **`Purchase` Event:** Must include `currency` (e.g., 'USD') and `value` (e.g., 99.99).
         - *(Potentially add custom parameters if needed, e.g., product SKU)*.
-    - **Frontend Integration Update (2024-06-03):**
-        - The landing page payment form now captures Facebook `_fbp` and `_fbc` cookies and includes them in the payment intent metadata.
-This ensures these values are available to the backend for CAPI attribution after payment confirmation.
 - [ ] **Security:** Store `FB_CAPI_ACCESS_TOKEN` securely using Supabase Vault in production (environment variables acceptable for local development).
 Ensure the Edge Function handling CAPI calls is properly secured.
 - [ ] **Validation:** Use Facebook's Events Manager -> Test Events tool *during development* to send test events from the Edge Function and verify they are received correctly by Facebook, checking parameter matching and hashing.
 - [ ] **Error Handling & Logging:** Implement robust logging within the Edge Function.
 Log successful event sends (with `event_id`) and detailed error messages (including Facebook API response if available) for failed requests.
 Consider retries for transient network errors.